-Jason Bloom is an experienced trial and appellate lawyer who has represented clients in intellectual property and business cases in state and federal courts throughout the country.
-Jason chairs the Copyright Practice Group at Haynes and Boone and has litigated copyright disputes in federal district courts, the Fifth Circuit Court of Appeals, and the United States Supreme Court.
+Chair of the firm’s Intellectual Property Litigation Practice Group, Jason Bloom is an experienced trial and appellate lawyer who has represented clients in intellectual property and business cases in state and federal courts throughout the country.
+Jason is also the chair of the Copyright Practice Group at Haynes Boone and has litigated copyright disputes in federal district courts, the Fifth Circuit Court of Appeals, and the United States Supreme Court.
 Jason also routinely represents clients in First Amendment and media cases before trial courts, appellate courts, and the Supreme Court of Texas, as well as trademark, trade secret, breach of contract, and complex business litigation disputes.
 Whether representing clients before a trial or appellate court, Jason is a “go to” attorney to devise the strategy, lead the charge, and stand up and argue the case.
 A true leader in the courtroom, the community, and the office, Jason works tirelessly on all aspects of his cases with one goal — achieving optimal results for his clients.

 Jason has represented clients in a variety of industries, including software, telecommunications, media, entertainment, advertising and marketing, energy, consulting manufacturing, real estate, test preparation, and employee recruitment.